Utkar5hM/utkar5hm.github.io/_posts/HackTheBox/2022-12-05-magicinformer.md

 ![](/assets/img/htb/magicinformer/TheMagicInformer-6.png)

-Note: I found out later after the end of the event that there exists a `.shell` command in sqlite which could be directly used instead of having to go throguh all the troubles of getting a reverse shell, etc. xD
+Note: I found out later after the event that there exists a `.shell` command in sqlite which could be directly used instead of having to go through all the troubles of getting a reverse shell, etc. xD